Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

-This update is by NathanKell.
+This update is by Starwaster
 ialdabaoth (who is awesome) created Deadly Reentry 2, based on r4m0n's Deadly Reentry; this is a continuation.
+This continues NathanKell's work on Deadly Reentry continued, and he might contribute more at times.

 License remains CC-BY-SA as modified by ialdabaoth.
-Also included: Module Manager (by sarbian and ialdabaoth).
+Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
 See Module Manager thread for details and license and source: http://http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for DREC to work.

+Note: Does not support KSP 0.25 Windows x64 release.

 A note on settings:
 1. Playing on Stock Kerbin, want traditional DRE functionality: don't change anything.